Gane02x/MyReads/README.md

-# Before Starting
+# MyReads: A book tracking App
-Make sure to run "npm install" in the starter repo to install all node modules After completing those steps, you are ready to start the dev server
+- Make sure to run npm install in the starter repo to install all node modules
+- start the dev server with {npm start} in the starter terminal

 ## About the project
 this project is build to render a Library with 3 shelves which contain books